 I regularly receive slightly panicked messages from people saying they started keto and within the first two weeks they developed an unsightly rash, often with itching.
-This has actually happened to me too the first time I tried keto: a rash of slightly raised small pink bumps mainly on my torso with an irritating itch.
 It is very common indeed, although it does not happen to everyone, and it is quite understandable people get into a panic over it.
 So lets talk about keto rash.

 The medical term

 Keto rash is a rare inflammatory skin disease of unknown origin but some medical experts refer to it as the known skin condition prurigo pigmentosa, although it has not been officially determined it is in fact the same condition.
 There seems to be a correlation though between ketone production and the development of prurigo pigmentosa hence the belief the two are the same.

 Generally speaking one can assume all keto rashes are also prurigo pigmentosa, but not all instances of prurigo pigmentosa are associated with ketosis.

 Keto rash usually shows up as itchy, raised skin lesions that can be red, brown or light pink in color depending on the stage the rash is in.
 Although it is not nice to look at and can definitely feel uncomfortable, it is not dangerous in any way.
 It can resemble eczema and dermatitis and it usually shows on your neck, back, chest, shoulders, torso, and armpit areas.
 Sometimes it occurs in the face, but this is not as common.

 Keto rash can have different stages in terms of how it looks, from slightly raised pinkish skin marks to vividly red lesions that may or may not be filled with fluid.
 Healing keto rash can look scaly or even more like brown freckles.
 Another noteworthy fact: it is usually symmetrical on each side of the body.